Business Administration (MBA)

 This applied course enables students who have considerable work experience with the opportunity to plan, research, produce, and present an approved independent research project under the supervision of a graduate faculty advisor.
 The research project should focus on a clearly defined problem or issue, effectively relate this topic to the areas of graduate study completed to date and extend the student‘s knowledge, skills, and abilities in his/her area of specialization or in an area of new endeavor.
 As part of the course, the student will present and defend a report on the outcomes of the chose study.
 To obtain approval for the independent research project, the student must have completed the following at least one month in advance of the anticipated start of the project: (1) meet with the faculty advisor to discuss the project; (2) develop a proposal to include a list of specific learning outcomes; (3) prepare a summary that identifies what will be produced; the research process to be undertaken, and the timeline for completion; (4) obtain the faculty advisor‘s written approval of the project; and (5) submit all of the above paperwork to the Director of the program for approval.
 Upon final approval of the student‘s proposed independent research project, the MBA Director signs and forwards the appropriate course form to the faculty advisor who submits it to the Registrar.
 The student completes the regular registration process.

-Entrepreneurial Business Project Development This applied course enables students who have limited experience with the construction of a business plan to work individually to investigate and develop a plan for presentation.
+This applied course enables students who have limited experience with the construction of a business plan to work individually to investigate and develop a plan for presentation.
 This project will draw on the various competencies developed in previous classes and offer students an opportunity to take advantage of potential opportunities through the elements of a well-constructed business plan.

 The end goal of this course is to develop the financial acumen and analytical skills for making corporate strategic investment decisions.
 The overall course will examine various theories and financial methodologies including the concept of present value, strategic capital budgeting decisions, the opportunity cost of capital, the weighted average cost of capital versus return on investments, bond valuations, risk and return, capital asset pricing model, dividend policies, and various enterprise valuation techniques.

-Strategic analysis is the capstone course in the MBA program.
 Students will analyze a number of cases dealing with start-ups as well as corporate entrepreneurship using the skills developed over the course of the program.
 The focus is on demonstrating research skills, analytical thinking, and concise and clear communication of findings regarding the strategic choices students recommend in their cases.